Sydney-Informatics-Hub/training.artemis/README.md

 |[Matlab on Artemis: The MDCS](https://informatics.sydney.edu.au/training/coursedocs/MDCS_MatlabTraining.pdf) | Artemis HPC hosts a Matlab Distributed Computing Server (MDCS) - this allows users to submit MATLAB jobs directly to Artemis from within their local Matlab instance on their machines.
 Come and learn how to use this service. |
 |[Introduction to GPU computing with HPC](https://github.sydney.edu.au/informatics/training.artemis.gpu) | Introduces GPU computing, and running GPU jobs on Artemis and other HPC systmes. |

+The rendered version of this page is live at: https://sydney-informatics-hub.github.io/training.artemis/

 ## Contributing

 We welcome all contributions to improve our courses!
 Maintainers will do their best to help you if you have any